fisshy/react-scroll/README.md

 > [Next.js](https://github.com/fisshy/react-scroll/blob/master/examples/_next-js/page.tsx)

-### Example of Using react-scroll with image!
+### Example of Using react-scroll with image and detailed explanation!
 In this example, the react-scroll library was utilized to enable smooth scrolling navigation within a single-page React application.
 The library provides components such as Link and Element that facilitate seamless navigation between different sections of the page.
+Once you start your react app, you can add this code at the bottom to experience the scroll feature!

 Code:
 ```js